uladzimir-yeudakimovich/recipe-book/README.md

 ## Build client
 Run `npm run build` to build the client of project.
 The build artifacts will be stored in the `dist/browser` directory.

-## Build server
+## Build server and browser
-Run `ng run learn-app:server` to build the server of project.
-The build artifacts will be stored in the `dist/server` directory.
+Run `build:ssr` to build the server of project.
+The build artifacts will be stored in the `dist/` directory.

-## Build server.js
-Run `npm run webpack:server` to build the server.js will be stored in the `dist/` directory.

 ## Start server
 Run `npm run serve:ssr` for a node server.
 Navigate to `http://localhost:4000/`.